loregamer/bg3-modding-docs/Osiris Scripting/1_Basics/Introduction.md

 Osiris is a mostly declarative programming language used in Larian Studios' games, including Baldur's Gate 3.
 It's similar to Prolog in some ways and is used to script game behaviors, quests, and interactions.

+## What is Osiris for?

+Osiris' responsibility is to handle the global world and game states, and the transitions between these states. **Osiris has a higher priority over other scripting languages used in the Editor.** This means that Osiris calls have a guaranteed execution if the target of this call is valid.

+> Note that the validity of the target is defined by different conditions, specific to the Call you're using.
+For example, you cannot request a character to move using `CharacterMoveTo` if this character is dead.

 ## What is Declarative Programming?

 Unlike imperative programming languages (like C#, Python, or JavaScript) where you specify exactly *how* to do something with sequences of commands, declarative programming focuses on *what* you want to achieve.
 You describe the conditions and results rather than the step-by-step process.